• Skip to primary navigation

 Conclusion:

-It works on boost principle and it uses transistor switching and inductor energy storage.
+Overall, this is simple and easy Switch Mode LED Driver Circuit using Transistors, it works on boost principle and it uses transistor switching and inductor energy storage.

 Therefore, voltage increases and LED glows bright.

-Moreover, power consumption is low, so battery life becomes better and also components are cheap and easy to find.
+Power consumption is low, so battery life becomes better and also components are cheap and easy to find.

 Hence, this circuit is good for students and beginners to understand basic SMPS and boost converter working.